jibolash/Eve/README.md

 - Update _includes/about.html with information about yourself
 - Add skills you have to showcase _includes/skills.html
 - Add projects you want to showcase to _includes/projects.html
+- Customize anything else to your heart's content

 ## Credits